SO-Close-Vote-Reviewers/auto-comments/sites/stackoverflow.com/questions.md

 ###[Q] Code as image
 [Please don't post your code as an image.](//meta.stackoverflow.com/q/285551)

+###[QA] Code improperly edited by non-OP user (Restore code first)
+@code-editor Edits to others' code may invalidate questions and answers.
+Please read [When should I make edits to code?](//meta.stackoverflow.com/q/260245)

 ###[Q] "It doesn't work" with no exception/error details
 Can you elaborate on how your code "doesn't work"?
 What were you expecting, and what actually happened?
 If you got an exception/error, post the line it occurred on and the exception/error details.
 Please [edit] these details in or we may not be able to help.